 • Ensure that our programming platforms showcase voices that reflect the diversity of Canada and Canadian media.

-• We support our members in learning about best practices to foster diversity, equity, and inclusion on set and in their own offices by offering training and resources free of charge.
-We look at ways in which we might be excluding communities from our work, and how we can make our association a vibrant place of celebration and learning for people from all backgrounds.
+• Examine ways we may be excluding communities from our work, and explore how we can make our association a vibrant place of celebration and learning for people from all backgrounds.

 Accountability & Transparency: At our Annual General meeting we commit to reporting on the diversity of our speakers for the year, reporting on make-up of our membership.